 Cats are wonderful creatures, but sometimes they have weird quirks that humans just don’t understand.

-One of the most loathed is scent marking and a desire to pee where they should not be peeing, like on the carpet!
+One of the most loathed is a need to mark their territory with urine and a desire to pee where they should not be peeing, like on the carpet or the rugs!

 For your cat, this is natural, and he doesn’t see what you’re so upset about.
 However, for the people, this is an awful habit that can be hard to break, and in many cases, cats are stubborn.